JinashG/JinashG/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm passionate about blending creativity and technology.
-Currently, I'm working on a blogging website and diving deeper into web and game development. <br><br> 🌱 Expanding my skills in Unity and learning the intricacies of backend web development.<br>🔭 Always excited to collaborate on game jams and creative projects!<br>💬 Feel free to ask me anything about front-end development and design.
-I love crafting intuitive and visually appealing user experiences.<br> 🤝 Looking to connect with fellow developers who can guide me in Unity or help with backend development.<br><br>Let's create something amazing together! ❤
+Currently, I'm working on a blogging website and diving deeper into web and game development. <br><br> 🌱 Expanding my skills in Godot and learning the intricacies of backend web development.<br>🔭 Always excited to collaborate on game jams and creative projects!<br>💬 Feel free to ask me anything about front-end development and design.
+I love crafting intuitive and visually appealing user experiences.<br> 🤝 Looking to connect with fellow developers who can guide me in Godot or help with backend development.<br><br>Let's create something amazing together! ❤

 ## 🌐 Socials: